viren1993/javascript/about.md

 cover letter
 I am a Frontend Developer with over 6 years of experience, including 3+ years of hands-on work with React.js, Redux Toolkit, TypeScript, and Next.js.
 At Vashishth Technologies, I’ve built and maintained scalable, real-time applications such as ONS Trading and CrSIP, involving WebSocket-based data, arbitrage tools, and Web3 integration.
 I specialize in clean, maintainable code and responsive, SEO-optimized UI development using modern frameworks.
 I’m seeking a product-based role where I can contribute to impactful projects and grow in a fast-paced, innovative environment.

+## **Here’s a clear and professional way to describe your current responsibilities and project ownership in English:

+At my current company, I’m responsible for end-to-end development of frontend projects.
+I work closely with 2 graphic designers who provide UI/UX designs, and I take full ownership from interpreting those designs to building fully functional, responsive, and scalable frontend applications.

+For one major project, I handled the entire frontend setup from scratch — including folder structure, routing, API integration, global state management (using Redux Toolkit), component development, SEO optimization, and deployment.
+I ensure the project meets performance standards, accessibility guidelines, and works smoothly across devices and browsers.

+I also coordinate with the backend team for API structure, handle integration, and test for edge cases to ensure a seamless user experience.

+Two recent projects I’m proud of are CrSIP and ONS Trading, both developed at Vashishth Technologies.